 This Global Compact expresses our collective commitment to improving cooperation on international migration.
 Migration has been part of the human experience throughout history, and we recognize that it is a source of prosperity, innovation and sustainable development in our globalized world, and that these positive impacts can be optimized by improving migration governance.
 The majority of migrants around the world today travel, live and work in a safe, orderly and regular manner.
 Nonetheless, migration undeniably affects our countries, communities, migrants and their families in very different and sometimes unpredictable ways.

 It is crucial that the challenges and opportunities of international migration unite us, rather than divide us.
-This Global Compact sets out our common understanding, shared responsibilities and unity of purpose regarding migration in a manner that makes it work for all.
+This Global Compact sets out our common understanding, shared responsibilities and unity of purpose regarding migration, making it work for all.

 Common Understanding

-9. This Global Compact is the product of an unprecedented review of evidence and data gathered during an open, transparent and inclusive process.
+This Global Compact is the product of an unprecedented review of evidence and data gathered during an open, transparent and inclusive process.
 We shared our realities and heard diverse voices, enriching and shaping our common understanding of this complex phenomenon.
-We learned that migration is a defining feature of our globalized world, connecting societies within and across all regions, making us all countries of origin, transit, destination and return.
-We recognize that there is a continuous need for international efforts to strengthen our knowledge and analysis of migration, as shared understandings will improve policies.
+We learned that migration is a defining feature of our globalized world, connecting societies within and across all regions, making us all countries of origin, transit and destination.
+We recognize that there is a continuous need for international efforts to strengthen our knowledge and analysis of migration, as shared understandings will improve policies that unlock the potential of sustainable development for all.
 We must collect and disseminate quality data.
-We must ensure that current and potential migrants are fully informed about their rights, obligations and options.
+We must ensure that current and potential migrants are fully informed about their rights, obligations and options for safe, orderly and regular migration, and are aware of the risks of irregular migration.
 We also must provide all our citizens with access to objective, evidence-based, clear information about the benefits and challenges of migration, with a view to dispelling misleading narratives that generate negative perceptions of migrants.

 Shared Responsibilities

-This Global Compact offers a 360-degree vision of international migration and recognizes that a comprehensive approach is needed to optimize the overall benefits of migration while addressing risks and challenges for individuals and communities in countries of origin, transit, destination and return.
+This Global Compact offers a 360-degree vision of international migration and recognizes that a comprehensive approach is needed to optimize the overall benefits of migration, while addressing risks and challenges for individuals and communities in countries of origin, transit and destination.
 No country can address the challenges and opportunities of this global phenomenon on its own.
 With this comprehensive approach, we aim to facilitate safe, orderly and regular migration, while reducing the incidence and impact of irregular migration through international cooperation and a combination of measures put forward in this Global Compact.
 We acknowledge our shared responsibilities to one another as Member States of the United Nations to address each other’s needs and concerns over migration, and an overarching obligation to respect, protect and fulfil the human rights of all migrants, regardless of their migration status, while promoting the security and prosperity of all our communities.

 This Global Compact aims to mitigate the adverse drivers and structural factors that hinder people from building and maintaining sustainable livelihoods in their countries of origin, and so compel them to seek a future elsewhere.
 It intends to reduce the risks and vulnerabilities migrants face at different stages of migration by respecting, protecting and fulfilling their human rights and providing them with care and assistance.
-It seeks to address legitimate concerns of communities, while recognizing that societies are undergoing demographic, economic, social and environmental changes that have implications for and result from migration.
+It seeks to address legitimate concerns of communities, while recognizing that societies are undergoing demographic, economic, social and environmental changes at different scales that may have implications for and result from migration.
 It strives to create conducive conditions that enable all migrants to enrich our societies through their human, economic and social capacities, and thus facilitate their contributions to sustainable development at the local, national, regional and global levels.

 Unity of Purpose